Réveillon, Orne

 Réveillon (/fr/) is a commune in the Orne department in north-western France.

+Geography

+The commune is made up of the following collection of villages and hamlets, Les Feugerets, La Perrotière, Réveillon and La Maricottière.

+The river Huisne flows through the commune.

 Notable buildings and places

 Bourdonniere garden is a 5000 m^{2} nature garden that was made open to the public.

 National heritage sites

 Manoir des Rosiers is a 16th-century mansion that was built with a defensive tower, a typical build of the region between the Hundred Years' War and mid 16th Century, that was classed as a Monument historique on 1992.